Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Experimental Results

+The results of \texttt{GP$_{svc}$} shows the sum-of-congestion-costs model balances path length and traffic congestion avoidance better, as it gives outstanding performance on most maps, except for the warehouse map, indicating compared with the two-part approach it underestimated the congestion in a warehouse scenario.

+\texttt{GP$_{sui}$} shows following an optimal length path that tie-breaking towards less congestion is not enough.
+By allowing suboptimal paths with costs up to $C* \times 2$, \texttt{GP$_{sui}$-F2} computes more effective guide paths.

-{\bf Traffic Cost Heuristics:} \texttt{THV} and \texttt{THV-R100} use the recorded flow on each edge and compute vertex congestion cost minimised heuristics, where the cost on each vertex is $1+p_v$, using Reverse Resumable A* \cite{silver2005cooperative}. \texttt{THV} recompute all heuristics for all agents at each timestep if any agent has new tasks, as new tasks led to the change of cost-minimised single agent path and thus the costs on vertices changed. \texttt{THV-R100} relaxed the recomputation for up to 100 heuristics per timestep, except for those with new tasks.
+Additionally, we explore alternative approaches, {\bf Traffic Cost Heuristics}, to guide PIBT agents after guide paths are computed and traffic flow are recorded on edges. \texttt{TH$_v$} and \texttt{TH$_v$-R100} use the recorded flow on each edge and compute vertex congestion cost minimised heuristics, where the cost on each vertex is $1 + p_v$, using Reverse Resumable A* \cite{silver2005cooperative}. \texttt{TH$_v$} recompute all heuristics for all agents at each timestep if any agent has new tasks, as new tasks led to the change of cost-minimised single agent path and thus the cost to reach each vertex changed. \texttt{TH$_v$-R100} relaxed the recomputation for up to 100 heuristics per timestep, except for those with new tasks.

-Table \ref{tab: heiristic} shows \emph{THV} suffers from timeout failure on large maps, \texttt{THV-R100} suffers less but still fails on Warehouse and with lower throughput on Game.
-On small maps, \texttt{THV} has a slightly higher throughput than \texttt{GPV-R100}, but is 5 to 10 times slower to return actions.
+Table \ref{tab: heiristic} shows \texttt{TH$_v$} suffers from timeout failure on large maps, \texttt{TH$_v$-R100} suffers less but still fails on Warehouse and with lower throughput on Game.
+On small maps, \texttt{TH$_v$} has a slightly higher throughput than \texttt{GP$_v$-R100}, but is 5 to 10 times slower to return actions.